 With the Stand-Alone Workflow application option, the teller application does not communicate directly to the cash recycler system.
 Within the system, there is a separate piece of software that is installed on the local level.
 As the teller makes a transaction, they toggle back and forth to duplicate what they just processed in a stand-alone application (double entry).
 At the end of the business day, all associates must balance both the TCR and the teller application.
 While dual entry of each transaction by the teller does create an opportunity for error, there are a few benefits of the stand-alone feature.

-• Allows partial automation of a back room or a vault operator that is outside of the teller line
+• Learning the application is easy for the teller • Low cost to implement the application • Money remains secure inside of a vault • Allows partial automation of a back room or a vault operator that is outside of the teller line

 Middleware Applications are the most popular option today due to their low cost infrastructure and keen functionality.
 In the soft-interface environment, a localized application creates the ability for that application to talk directly to the device (the TCR).
 In simple terms, unlike the stand-alone application that talks between two separate systems; the soft interface acts as a translator between the device, so it’s completely transparent and safe for the end user.
 This allows the institution to leverage the full functionality and efficiency of the TCR accurately and skillfully.